Elevating e-Commerce: Redefining Global CX at Farfetch

 Business Impact:

-GMV uplift per year – projected at scale
+$58M projected annual GMV uplift at scale

-Increase in Sales through Customer Service
+15% Increase in Sales through Customer Service channels

-For a deeper view into one of the services within this program, see related case study: Unlocking Loyalty with AI.
+For a deeper view into one of the services within this program, see the related case study: Unlocking Loyalty with AI.